psaris/wordle/README.md

 # Interactive
-Alternatively, we can change the algorithm to prompt us for our own solution (while hinting at the optimal guess).
+Alternatively, we can change the algorithm to prompt us for our own guess (while hinting at the algorithm's suggestion).

 ```q
 q)a:.mm.stdin .mm.onestep `.mm.maxent